 It wasn’t too long ago that I almost lost my husband – spiritually, emotionally, mentally, and even physically.
 I wasn’t sure what a day would hold.

 Because Tuesday is the day that is hardest for my husband, I want him to know that the light will be on when he comes home.
-I don’t get home until after he does, but the light is on, waiting for him.
+I want that light to be a reminder that we are all home together.
+The porch light signifies my choice to continue to show forgiveness in marriage.

-So after a long hard day, I want my husband to know someone was thinking about him, missing him.
+So after a long hard day, I want my husband to know someone is thinking about him, missing him.

 I’ve watched too many people walk out on my husband.
 I’ve watched too many people act like his sins are too great to forgive, too great for God to redeem.

-What if we all believed in that one person who seems unlovable?
-What if we invested in our spouse, friend or coworker despite the situation?
+What if we all believed in that one person who seems unlovable? to support the spouse through an addiction?

-You will get a front row seat for the beauty of God at work!
+You’d get a front row seat for God’s work and for the display of His splendor!

 That doesn’t mean that things will be easy or that everything will immediately fall into place.
 There are still consequences for choices we make.

 Today is Tuesday.
-The light by the front door will be on when I leave this afternoon.
+The light by the front door will be on because forgiveness in marriage is an ongoing choice.

 As for me, I will always have hope….